How to create interactive audio experiences for websites?

 Core Concepts:

 • Audio Context: The central hub for all audio operations.
-You create one instance of this per audio "session."

-3. Destination Node: The final output, usually the user's speakers (AudioContext.destination).
+• Destination Node: The final output (AudioContext.destination).

 How it enables interactivity: